 - If you’re dealing with an Imposer, start keeping track of what they say and do because it’s like daylight and garlic to vampires.

 - Be factual in any dealings and they will soon back off because often, people try to appeal to their emotions with emotional descriptions which can be a waste when you’re dealing with someone who has little or no empathy in their tank.
 Imposers will use your emotions against you and claim you’re ‘dramatic’, ‘needy, or ‘too sensitive’.

 - Do use a hard no – a soft no will be taken as a green light to do whatever the hell that they want and you’ll be marked as ‘weak’ for actually being halfway decent about things.

 - Don’t personalise their bullsh*t.
 It’s not because you’re a ‘soft touch’ – they do this stuff in any situation where they want to get their own way.

 Some people mistake your unwillingness to climb into the gutter with them or your ability to pick and choose your battles, for weakness.
 Don’t let people take liberties.
 No one has the right to impose themselves and their wishes upon you.
 You’re not going to harm these people by standing up for yourself but you will harm you by remaining silent.
 Don’t green light code red behaviour.

 Most recent comments

 Copyright NoticeCopyright Natalie Lue 2005-2014 All rights reserved.
-Written permission is required from the author to include posts in their entirety on your site.
-If you use a quote or portion of a post(s), ensure that my work is credited.
-Copying my posts and changing some of the words is still plagarism.
-Claiming my ideas or opinions as yours, is also major breach of copyright.
+Written permission is required from the author to include posts in their entirety on your site or in print.
+If you use a quote or portion of a post(s), ensure that they include attribution.
+Copying my posts and changing some of the words is still plagiarism.